Tempeh: Non-refrigerated fresh tempeh

-Refrigeration
+Storage methods

 Fresh refrigerated tempeh should be sealed in a labeled polyethylene bag and kept in temperatures below 40 F. It can be kept at this temperature for three to five days and sometimes, even as long as a week.
 Storage life could be extended to two or three weeks if the tempeh is blanched or steamed prior to refrigeration due to the inactivation of enzymes and destruction of bacteria.

-Freezing

 Freezing is the preferred way to preserve tempeh due to its capability for wide distribution.
 Tempeh can be frozen whole or in slices, depending on preference.
 During the freezing process, whole tempeh is placed in its perforated wrapper whereas sliced tempeh is packaged in a labelled polyethylene bag prior to being sealed in an outer bag and then frozen immediately.
 This method will keep for months with only a small loss of texture and flavor.

-Blanching

 Blanching tempeh by steaming or parboiling helps to extend the storage life by preventing bacterial growth, stopping mold growth and inactivating enzymes.
 Steaming appears to have a less negative effect than parboiling in terms of texture, flavor and nutritional value.
 Blanching is a great method for preserving tempeh prior to refrigeration, though not as beneficial for tempeh that is to be frozen.